This page describes the internal architecture, deployment workflow, plugin system, and extension mechanisms used by SAMLab.

 Open-source distribution

-SAMLab can be distributed under the GNU General Public License v3.
-This means users may run, study, share, and modify the software under the GPLv3 terms.
+SAMLab can be distributed under the GNU Affero General Public License v3.
+This means users may run, study, share, and modify the software under the AGPLv3 terms.

 Commercial licensing

 This page is not legal advice.
-Before public release, include a complete LICENSE file containing the GPLv3 text, preserve copyright notices, and decide whether plugins are distributed as GPLv3 code, separate optional extensions, or dual-licensed modules.
+Before public release, include a complete LICENSE file containing the AGPLv3 text, preserve copyright notices, and decide whether plugins are distributed as AGPLv3 code, separate optional extensions, or dual-licensed modules.

 SAMLab — Submarine Acoustic Monitoring Laboratory